stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 He poured something from a flask on his desk, took a nip, and handed another glass to me.
 I could only suggest tremulously and stupidly:

-  &ldquo;So Walker had only fainted that first time&mdash;the screams roused him, and the axe did the rest?&rdquo;
+   "So Walker had only fainted that first time--the screams roused him, and the axe did the rest? "

-  &ldquo;Yes.&rdquo; Dr. McNeill&rsquo;s voice was low. &ldquo;But he met his death from snakes just the same.
-It was his fear working in two ways&mdash;it made him faint, and it made him fill his wife with the wild stories that caused her to strike out when she thought she saw the snake-devil.&rdquo;
+   "Yes. " Dr. McNeill's voice was low.
+"But he met his death from snakes just the same.
+It was his fear working in two ways--it made him faint, and it made him fill his wife with the wild stories that caused her to strike out when she thought she saw the snake-devil. "

   I thought for a moment.

-  &ldquo;And Audrey&mdash;wasn&rsquo;t it queer how the curse of Yig seemed to work itself out on her?
-I suppose the impression of hissing snakes had been fairly ground into her.&rdquo;
+   "And Audrey--wasn't it queer how the curse of Yig seemed to work itself out on her?
+I suppose the impression of hissing snakes had been fairly ground into her. "

-  &ldquo;Yes.
+   "Yes.
 There were lucid spells at first, but they got to be fewer and fewer.
 Her hair came white at the roots as it grew, and later began to fall out.
-The skin grew blotchy, and when she died&mdash;&rdquo;
+The skin grew blotchy, and when she died-- "

   I interrupted with a start.

-  &ldquo;  Died?
-Then what was that&mdash;that thing downstairs?&rdquo;
+   "  Died?
+Then what was that--that thing downstairs? "

   McNeill spoke gravely.

-  &ldquo;  That   is what was born to her three-quarters of a year afterward.
+   "  That   is what was born to her three-quarters of a year afterward.
-There were three more of them&mdash;two were even worse&mdash;but this is the only one that lived.&rdquo;
+There were three more of them--two were even worse--but this is the only one that lived. "